-Surfers are instantly cool, firstly because they can surf, but also because they have constant beach hair, sun kissed skin and look good a wetsuit.
-Now, we can’t help with the later, however, we have your guide to Auckland’s top beach breaks where you can learn to surf and get your daily dose of vitamin D.
+Surfers are instantly cool, firstly because they can surf, but also because they have constant beach hair, sun kissed skin and look good in a wetsuit.
+Now, we can’t help with the latter, however, we have your guide to Auckland’s top beach breaks where you can learn to surf and get your daily dose of vitamin D.

-The waves are larger than its east coast neighbors however with two top-notch surf schools—Piha Surf School and Piha Surf Academy—and numerous good-looking speedo-clad lifeguards at the ready, Piha is Auckland’s diamond in the rough when it comes to learning to surf.
+The waves are larger than its east coast neighbors however with two top-notch surf schools—Piha Surf Academy and Piha Surf School—and numerous good-looking speedo-clad lifeguards at the ready, Piha is Auckland’s diamond in the rough when it comes to learning to surf.
 It is the most famous of Auckland’s beaches, and offers a good left-hander.
 This stretch of Wild West coast can be wild, so make sure you know your stuff before hitting the big waves.

 If you are looking for the complete learn-to-surf experience, surf shack and surfers dudes included, look no further than the Muriwai Surf School.
-With enough boards and wetsuits to sport the Kardashian Clan and then some, you can get lessons for the family or take the office for a bit of team building.
+With enough boards and wetsuits to sport the Kardashian Clan and then some, you can get lessons or take the office for a bit of team building.
 Located 45 minutes from central Auckland, Muriwai offers a decent wave and the opportunity to take your shaka skills to the next level.

-Image credit: Universal Studios
+Image credit: Chris Osmond